 Lawsuits arise when students and their parents either have not done enough to protect the victims or when the accused feels railroaded by a Title IX adjudication.

 In some instances, the accused presents evidence through text messages or social media of an ongoing consensual physical relationship, but victim advocate groups fire back that the repeated sexual acts were the result of an abusive relationship where the victim felt coerced.

 There is certainly evidence that men and women tend to stay in abusive relationship.
 However, the university setting does not fit the model for the environment in which continuous abusive relationships persist.
 Generally, when victims tolerate an abusive relationship, the victim and the accused have children together, live together, or the victim is financially dependent on the accused and feels as if he or she cannot leave the relationship.
 These factors are not likely to be found in Title IX cases.

 In Title IX cases, the alleged and the accused usually do not live together.
 In most cases, they live in separate dorm rooms on campus, neither is financially dependent on the other, and they don’t have children or any other obligations that make them believe they must stay together.
 Furthermore, college campuses have frequent breaks (like holidays, winter, spring, and summer breaks) when individuals can leave for brief periods.
 In short, the college environment does not provide the dependent scenario associated with long-lasting abusive relationships where the abused feels he or she cannot leave the relationship.

-If you or your child is in the midst of a Title IX investigation, please contact Berry Law Firm today.
+If you or your child is in the midst of a Title IX investigation, please contact Berry Law: Criminal Defense and Personal Injury Lawyers today.